aptSemi/nvim/README.md

 2. clone repo in to your ~/.config directory

 3. open neovim instance (nvim .)

-  **note** Packer (the plugin manager) is bootstrapped and should automatically install the first time you open neovim after cloning the repository.
+**NOTE** Packer (the plugin manager) is bootstrapped and should automatically install the first time you open neovim after cloning the repository.

 4. run :PackerSync to install all included plugins